Zack-Davison/Zack-Davison/README.md

 Check out my **[IoT Sensor Logging System](https://github.com/Zack-Davison/Iot-Sensor-logging-system)** – a project where I collect, transmit and visualize real-time sensor data.
 It’s a perfect mix of software, hardware, and data handling!

 🌱 **Currently Learning**
-- Cloud Convepts and GCP
+- Cloud Concepts and GCP

 🎯 **Fun Fact / Interests**
 - When I’m not coding and learning I like to golf ⛳️